amirhajibabaei/AutoForce/theforce/calculator/README.md

 `tape` is used for saving the most essential information during training (i.e. the sampled data) in a simple text format.
-Unlike pickled models, it occupies very little memory and can be used for rebuilding the model from scratch.
+Unlike pickled models, it occupies much less memory and can be used for rebuilding the model from scratch.
 The default name is `tape='model.sgpr'`.
 By design these files are never overwritten.